strimzi/strimzi-kafka-oauth/examples/README-authz.md

 EOF
 ```

-In Keycloak Console you can find which roles are assigned to `team-a-client` service account, by selecting `team-a-client` under `Clients` section,
+In the Keycloak Console you can find which roles are assigned to the `team-a-client` service account, by selecting `team-a-client` in the `Clients` section.
-and then opening `Service Account Roles` tab for the client.
+and then opening the `Service Account Roles` tab for the client.
-You should see `Dev Team A` realm role assigned.
+You should see the `Dev Team A` realm role assigned.

-We can now use this configuration with Kafka CLI tools.
+We can now use this configuration with Kafka's CLI tools.

 Make sure the necessary classes are on the classpath: